Re-Mix Workshop on Designing Governance Tools for Agricultural and Environmental Data

 Our first season of talks was organized between March and September of 2021 with members of the broader open climate community to explore the question of “openness” in climate research and activism.
 What resulted from our conversations was a set of points of convergence and divergence to be further explored for the purposes of advancing collaborative work across technological and ecological domains of collective action.
 The guest speakers and participants who joined us bridged various academic disciplines and domains of political practice (sciences, humanities, community organizing, alternatives to intellectual property).
 Many had a strong background in the open movement (Free and Open Source software, data, hardware and science) and others brought invaluable global experiences that are sorely lacking in the Euro-American ecological discussion.

-In 2022, we are expanding on these initial talks, but also bringing them to concrete action through workshops and public seminars.
-Here are some of the things to expect for 2022:
+In 2022, we expanded on these initial talks, but also brought them to concrete action through workshops and public seminars:

 - Season Two of our Open Climate Community Calls.